godharddy/hello-world/README.md

 # hello-world
-just writing in the editor a bit about myselfy. trying using different different Markdown elements.
+just writing in the editor a bit about myself. trying using different different Markdown elements.